Small actions we take together add up to elevate our state and drive the Louisiana Loyal movement forward.

 Making a Difference

-Impact of the 2022 Louisiana Loyal Service project in partnership with the Greater Baton Rouge Food Bank.
+Impact of the 2023 Louisiana Loyal Service project in partnership with the Greater Baton Rouge Food Bank and Second Harvest Food Bank of New Orleans and Lafayette.

 Pounds of food prepared and/or donated through volunteer shifts and food drives